 Problems and Solutions

 Solution: The acid is too strong.
-For pure palladium prints, the recommended maximum strength is .5%.
-Remember when diluting muriatic acid that its full strength is approximately 29%.
+For pure palladium prints, the maximum strength is .5%.
+A strong solution of hydrochloric acid dissolves finely divided palladium.
+(Remember when diluting muriatic acid that its full strength is approximately 30%.
+So 100 ounces of water added to 1 ounce of muriatic acid yields a .3% solution.)
+Alternatively, use a lighter paper -- less than 200 gsm -- and replace the muriatic/hydrochloric acid with citric.

 Solution: Add less ferric oxalate to the sensitizer.

 Solution: Either you used the wrong paper or you humidified the paper.
-Use Arches Platine and do not humidify.
+Use a paper known to work with palladium (refer to the list above) and do not humidify.